Stele of Amennakhte

 Round-topped

-lies above the Theban necropolis.
-Her usual name was "she
+above the Theban necropolis.
+Her usual name was “she who

-who loves silence".
-She was primarily worshipped by the
+loves silence”.
+She was primarily worshipped by the workmen

-religious worship of the population of Deir el-Medina was
+worship of the population of Deir el-Medina was the cult of

-the cult of Amenhotep I, particularly in the form of "Lord
+Amenhotep I, particularly in the form of “Lord of the village”,

 Amenhotep I Djeserkare (1525-1504 BC) was the second

-young when he came to the throne, so it is likely that his
+when he came to the throne, so it is likely that his mother,

-served as regent for the first part of his reign.
-They are
+for the first part of his reign.
+They are jointly credited with

-jointly credited with the foundation of Deir el-Medina,
+the foundation of Deir el-Medina, where they consequently

 From Deir el-Medina